How to Stop Eating Hair: That was a question I hadn’t really thought much about until I read an article on Trichophagia, or a hair eating condition.

 Trichophagia can be dangerous in some cases, due to creating what is known as ‘trichobezoars’ or human hair balls in the intestinal track.
 This can cause pain, indigestion and even digestive troubles.
-While normally the hair remains in the stomach, in very serious cases, such as what is known as ‘Rapunzel syndrome’ a ‘tail’ of hair extends into the intestine and can prove to be fatal is not caught in time.
+While normally the hair remains in the stomach, hair moving into the intestines can prove to be fatal is not caught in time.
 For some hair eaters there may be the need for medication or even surgery to remove the hair that has collected in the stomach and intestines.

 - psychoanalytic (unconscious trauma from the past or childhood)

 - biological (genetic predisposition from a parent or relative with obsessive compulsive disorders)

 - behavioral (a child imitates a parent or relative)